 For the Son of man is come to seek and to save that which was lost.
 Luke 19:10

 When we speak of ‘the lost’, it is sort of an in house phrase.
 It is a phrase sprinkled throughout the New Testament used to identify those who are not saved.
-People are lost because they have lost their way.
+People are lost because they don’t have a relationship with Jesus and have lost their way.
 This is the universal condition of those who are without Christ.
 Here’s what the Apostle Paul told the Ephesians about the fact of being lost:

 That at that time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 Ephesians 2:12-13